-The findings of the Risk Analysis and Loss Estimation suggest that the City is most vulnerable to extreme temperatures, hurricanes and tropical storms, severe winter storms, tornadoes, and earthquakes, based on the exposed population.
+The findings of the Risk Analysis and Loss Estimation conducted for this update, which utilized data from FEMA's National Risk Index (NRI), suggest that the City is most vulnerable to extreme temperatures, hurricanes and tropical storms, severe winter storms, tornadoes, and earthquakes, based on the exposed population.
 However, the Risk Rating, which includes a qualitative assessment of the estimated annual losses, identified inland flooding as being the greatest risk to the City at large.

-The National Risk Index (NRI) was leveraged to estimate the potential for negative impacts resulting from natural hazards profiled in this Risk and Vulnerability Assessment.
-The NRI represents the potential for negative impacts resulting from natural hazards, including estimated monetary damages.
-Table 3-34 summarizes the Risk Analysis and Annual Loss Estimation, as defined by the NRI.
+The NRI was leveraged to estimate the potential for negative impacts resulting from natural hazards profiled in this Risk and Vulnerability Assessment.
+The NRI represents the potential for negative impacts resulting from natural hazards, including estimated monetary damages.44 Table 3-34 summarizes the Risk Analysis and Annual Loss Estimation, as summarized by the NRI with the following exceptions.45